 Wherever safety from injury is the number one priority as opposed to the security of assets, business owners should select “fail safe” locks to protect their facilities.
 Fail safe locks automatically open during a power outage because they require electricity to stay locked.

-Building owners usually install fail safe locks on entry and exit points—such as doors to enter and exit emergency stairwells.
+Commercial building owners usually install fail safe locks on entry and exit points—such as doors to enter and exit emergency stairwells.
 These exit doors need to be open in the event of an emergency.
 For example, a fire could take out the electrical supply to an entire building.
 The building occupants have to escape as quickly as possible, and emergency officials need to enter—regardless of whether the power is working.
 This is why fail safe locks are required for all fire exit doors.

 Since every building needs to have designated fire exit doors, some of the doors in your facility must have fail safe locks.
 That said, you’ll probably want a mix of fail safe and fail secure locks for your building.